paschalugwu/Paschal_SE-DS_Notes/JavaScript/JavaScript_and_JQuery_development_guide.md

 # A Comprehensive Guide to JavaScript and JQuery

 Welcome to "Mastering Front-End Development: A Comprehensive Guide to JavaScript and JQuery."
 In this document, we delve into the intricacies of front-end web development, focusing on two fundamental technologies: JavaScript and JQuery.
-As an ALX Africa Software Engineering Lecturer, I've curated this detailed note to equip you with the essential skills needed to excel in front-end programming.
+I've curated this detailed note to equip you with the essential skills needed to excel in front-end programming.
 From DOM manipulation to Ajax requests, each topic is covered comprehensively, accompanied by clear examples and real-world applications.
 Let's embark on this journey to unravel the power of JavaScript and JQuery in building dynamic and interactive web experiences.

 ## 1. Why JQuery makes front-end programming so easy